XiaotaoChen/model-quantization/doc/detection.md

 - Resnet18-FCOS Quantization by LSQ into 2-bit model

-1. imagenet full precision and 2-bit LSQ quantization model draw from classification project (download pretrained model from [classification.md](./classification.md))
-   Prepare your own model if other configuraton is required
+1. Pretrain the full precision and 2-bit backbone in the `model-quantization` project.
+We provide ResNet-18/50 pretrained models in the download link.
+Prepare your own model if other backbones are required.

    full precision model: `weights/pytorch-resnet18/resnet18_w32a32.pth`